cssigniter/gutenbee/readme.txt

 6. Over a hundred icons to choose from with more being added regularly.
 7. Tabs or Accordions, group your content the way you want.

+== Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the GutenBee plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/8a647308-ead3-4797-9190-671ddae30dfa).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

 = 2.19.0 =